Fh Value Calculator Useful in Dry Heat Sterilization

 You can use this calculator to evaluate probable scenarios in your DHS-related operations once validated.

 How do you evaluate the Fh value?
 Using validated software or pre-validated sheets?
-Either way, let me know by leaving a comment below.

 Where did you obtain your values for an effective depyrogenation cycle being 30 minutes at 250C to produce a 3-log reduction?
 I believe that the Z value data that you reference comes from Tsuji and Harrison, and they use a D value for 1 log reduction of 4.99 minutes at 250C.
 This would mean that a 3-log reduction would be accomplished in 15 minutes at 250C.
 How did you arrive at a time of 30 minutes for the three-log reduction requirement?